aleen42/PersonalWiki/Programming/JavaScript/data_structure/linked_lists/linked_lists.md

     <strong>Figure 1</strong> A linked list
 </p>

 Marking the beginning of a linked list can be a problem.
-Many linked-list implementations include a special node, called the **head**, to denote the beginning of a linked list.
+Many linked-list implementations include a special node, called the **head**, to denote (標誌) the beginning of a linked list.